normandmickey/skill-internet-radio/README.md

 * "play some music"
 * "rock radio"
 * "play rock radio"
-* "listen to rock radio"
+* "listen to rock radio"using a single intent
 * "country radio"
 * "play country radio"
 * "listen to country radio"